-In the Tools toolbar, select either the Select ★ tool or the Select by Colour ★ tool.
-The tool's properties are displayed in the Tool Properties view.
+1. In the Tools toolbar, select either the Select ▶ tool or the Select by Colour ▶ tool.

 Selecting the Select by Colour tool from the Tools toolbar activates the Select tool, with the Select by Colour option enabled.
 Hence, this topic covers the tool properties for both the Select and Select by Colour tools.